GrizzHacks/Beginners-Portal/Pokedex/README.md

 }
 ```

-Method are constructed in a certain way.
+Methods are constructed in a certain way.
 First, we write the method decleration.
 The method decleration is made of four parts:
 - Optional modifiers (in this case the visibility modifier `public`),
 - The return value (in this case `int`),
 - The method name (`getNationalNumber`), and
 - The parameter list (left blank here).

-The purpose of our method is to *return* the number associated with our Pokemon.
+The purpose of this method is to *return* the number associated with our Pokemon.

 We should reason that the method `getPokemonName` will behave in the same way as `getNationalNumber`, so try to write it by yourself, underneath `getNationalNumber`.
 > Hint: The return type will be different.
 Look at how we defined `name` for a hint.